 page, then scroll down to the "Commission Notes" section).

-Alongside trade commissions, being able to trade the way you want is a must.
-Fidelity Investments and Merrill Edge provide clients with Stock Trading, Options Trading and Mutual Funds.
-When it comes to mutual funds, Fidelity Investments offers its clients access to 14391 different mutual funds while Merrill Edge has 9235 available funds, a difference of 5,156.00.
-Commission free ETFs can also be a nice plus, with Fidelity Investments having the upper hand thanks to its 76 available ETFs compared to Merrill Edge's offering of 0.
+Trading fees aside, having access to trade what you want is also an important consideration.
+Both Fidelity Investments and Merrill Edge support Stock Trading, Options Trading and Mutual Funds.
+As far as mutual funds go, Fidelity Investments boasts an offering of 13204 compared to Merrill Edge's 7649 available funds.
+And, commission free ETFs deserve a mention, with Fidelity Investments having the upper hand thanks to its 91 available ETFs compared to Merrill Edge's offering of 0.

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
-Neither broker offers virtual trading.
+Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
+Fidelity Investments makes virtual trading available to clients, while Merrill Edge does not.
 For mobile trading, Fidelity Investments and Merrill Edge both have a iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Merrill Edge while Fidelity Investments offers Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
-On the whole, when it comes to tools, research, and trading on the go, Merrill Edge finished with awards for Best in Class Research in 2016, while Fidelity Investments came up with Best in Class Platforms & Tools, Best in Class Research and Best in Class Mobile Trading.
+Online banking is also used by many clients, and multiple brokerages provide these services.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Merrill Edge while clients at Fidelity Investments can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
+All things considered, when it comes to platform tools, research, and trading via smartphone, Merrill Edge was rated for Best in Class - Research in 2014, while Fidelity Investments was rated for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.